-A prepayment penalty is a charge that the lender imposes on the borrower if the borrower pays all or part of the principal of the loan before its due date.
-For example, if you pay off your loan, refinance, or sell your home before a certain date, you could be subject to a prepayment penalty.
-Third, both qualified mortgages and most closed-term mortgage loans and fixed-capital credit schemes guaranteed by a consumer's main dwelling are subject to additional limitations on prepayment penalties by including payment penalties anticipated in the definition of points and charges for qualifying mortgages and high-cost mortgages.
-See the section-by-section analysis of the proposal in § 226.32 (b) (v) and (vi); 77 FR 49090, 49109-10 (Aug.
+A prepayment penalty is a fee that a lender charges a borrower if they pay off all or part of the principal of the loan before its due date.
+This could happen if you pay off your loan, refinance, or sell your home before a certain date.
+The penalty is usually included in the definition of points and charges for qualifying mortgages and high-cost mortgages.
+Qualified mortgages (QM) are subject to additional limitations on prepayment penalties.

 The QM General Final Rule removes the 43 percent debt-to-income (DTI) limit and replaces it with price-based thresholds, removes Appendix Q, and maintains “consider and verify” requirements.
 This means that lenders must consider and verify the consumer's current or expected income or assets, debt obligations, alimony and child support, as well as the DTI ratio or residual income in accordance with the repayment capacity requirements set out in Regulation Z. Lenders are no longer required to comply with Appendix Q to determine debt and monthly income under the new rule.
 The General Final Rule of QM does not prescribe a particular threshold or subscription method.
 However, creditors must hold loans in their portfolios for three years to maintain their “qualified” mortgage status.